vuejs/v2.vuejs.org/src/v2/guide/components.md

 </button>
 ```

-When we click on the button, we need to communicate to the parent that it should enlarge the text of all posts.
-Fortunately, Vue instances provide a custom events system to solve this problem.
-The parent can choose to listen to any event on the child component instance with `v-on`, just as we would with a native DOM event:
+When the `<button>` is clicked, we need to communicate to the parent that it should enlarge the text of all posts.

+Fortunately, Vue instances provide **a custom events system** to solve this problem.
+The parent can choose to listen to any event on the child component instance with `v-on` (just as you would with a native DOM event):

 ```html
 <blog-post